kubeshop/testkube/docs/curl.md

 Check if it was created using command `kubectl kubtest scripts list` it will output something like:

 ```
-✔ setting up client type
-✔ getting all scripts in namespace default
        NAME       |        TYPE
 +-----------------+--------------------+
   curl-test      | curl/test